 Learn easy ways you can save on winter heating costs.
 Turning down the thermostat and making sure vents aren't blocked reduce heating costs.

-Whether you heat your home with a furnace, boiler, central heating, or an alternative way, there are easy ways to save on your heating bill.
+Whether you heat your home with a furnace, boiler, central heating, or an alternative way, there are easy ways to save money on your heating bill.
 When it comes to energy savings, sometimes it’s the simple things that add up to give you an overall reduction in home heating costs.
-Here are some ideas to help you keep heating costs down this winter:
+Here are some ideas for how to lower your heating bill this winter:

 Your heating system is vitally important to your family’s winter comfort.
 If an unexpected breakdown of your system should occur, it can potentially cost hundreds of dollars to repair and thousands of dollars to replace.
 An American Home Shield® Home Warranty can help protect your budget when a covered item breaks down due to normal wear and tear, plus gives you access to qualified repair professionals in the event of a covered malfunction.